trisulnsm/dinodoc/trisuldocs/docs/ug/install/logfiles.md

 ## Remote viewing

 Using the trisulctl_ tools you can view log files on any node.
 This is a really powerful feature that even allows you to `tail` logs on any node.
-A common use cause is to investigate errors on remote probes from a central hub location.
+A common use case is to investigate errors on remote probes from a central hub location.

 Say you are on the Hub node and want to view the *ns* log on probe1